manstis/ansible-ai-connect-operator/docs/using-external-configuration-secrets.md

 ## Authentication `Secret`

-`auth_config_secret_name` should be set to the name of an existing `Secret`.
+`spec.auth_config_secret_name` should be set to the name of an existing `Secret`.
 The Operator will use the values set therein to configure the authentication backend integration.
 The `Secret` must contain the following values:
 ```yaml
 apiVersion: v1
 kind: Secret